Configuration Files

 Accepted file types: .txt, .csv, .json, .bbl, .ini, .conf, .config, .xml, .yaml, .yml, .dump

 Both the Config Name and the file are required.
-Fill in both and click the Add button to upload.
+Fill in both and click Upload.

 Managing your configurations